Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 test.py

-The namespace is unique to the configured tenancy.
+The test script successfully prints the unique namespace of the configured tenancy.

 Install the Oracle Cloud Infrastructure Ansible Collection